kursor1337/KmmDataLoadingAutomation/README.md

 # KmmDataLoadingAutomation
 Simple KMM library for loading data

-This library was created as KMM duplicate to [Replica](https://github.com/aartikov/Replica/) for university project
+This library was created as KMM duplicate to [Replica](https://github.com/aartikov/Replica/) for university project (Replica didn't have kmm support at the time)

 Replica now has official KMM support, so check it out!